Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 The house already felt emptier.

 Gorku wasn’t quite gone, though.
 And he still had training to do.
-So, in an eminently Stoneback sort of way, he hefted that enormous saddle-ruck of his, sank to all fours, and asked Leemu in an almost desperate kind of voice, “Uh… ‘ya wanna go run with me?”
+So, in an eminently Stoneback sort of way, he hefted that enormous saddle-ruck of his, sank to all fours, and asked Leemu in an almost desperate kind of voice, "Uh… ‘ya wanna go run with me?"

 Previously, Leemu hadn’t.
 He never felt *up* to that level of exercise.
 This time though… He just duck-nodded and fell in alongside his friend.